catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    ```

 7) After installation, reboot the laptop from the drive not the USB stick.
 When the keys flash select F12 for the rEFind boot menu.
 Select dragonflybsd (no    icon
    yet).
-Check that the /etc/fstab file looks something like this.
+Login as root and check that the /etc/fstab file looks something like this.
 The drive ID will be different matching dmesg.

    ```
    serno/210602802831.s5a		/boot	ufs	rw	1	1